-Medicare Advantage (MA) plans are developed by private insurance companies and take over from MediCare to provide you with:
+Medicare Advantage (MA) plans, developed by private insurance companies, take over from MediCare and are MediCare's Part C. They provide you with:

 ● All the treatment and procedures covered by Part A & Part B

 ● A full annual physical plus various additional benefits.

-MA plans focus on improving treatment outcomes by monitoring and coordinating medical services.
+The focus of MA plans is to improve treatment outcomes by monitoring and coordinating your medical services.
 Outcomes are also improved by including and coordinating prescriptions.
 Plans with medications & medical are called a MAPD.

 ● The quality of care is usually higher and treatment outcomes are often better!

 ● Then too, a recent study by the Better Medicare Alliance showed — "individuals in private MA plans had:

 - > one-third fewer ER visits

 - > 23% fewer stays in a hospital than those in traditional fee for service MediCare."

 -> the monthly cost is usually lower than with a MediGap plan plus a stand alone Part D plan.
 This is a Big Plus for many.